PipatSamapuak/Worldy-Music-at-Your-Fingertips/README.md

 N/A

 # Usage
-To use and view this challenge please use this the following link to access the deployed website: "https://benarmstrong81.github.io/Ben-Armstrong-Portfolio/"
+To use and view this challenge please use this the following link to access the deployed website: "https://benarmstrong81.github.io/Worldy-Music-at-Your-Fingertips/"
-**Team don't forget to amend to your GitHub once project deployed/finished**

 Our project allows users to use the drop-down boxes to select their country of choice and then a list of the Radio Stations available within that counrty.
 The second page will display an inspirational quote to inspire the user while listing to their station and put them in a uplifting, positive mindful state 🙏